Export compliance laws and trade sanctions

+Export compliance laws and trade sanctions**

 Export Compliance Program does this to conduct background screenings on entities VCU plans to work with and to provide the traveler with export compliance guidance that fits their specific needs.

 Other International Travel: Export Compliance Program tracks all other international travel through travel management services provided by Collegiate Travel Planners and highly recommends that individuals use Christopherson for all travel including travel that is not reimbursed by the university.

-ECO, in conjunction with VCU Technology Services, is currently piloting a “travel laptop program.”
-To request a travel laptop, contact the Export Compliance Program.
-During the piloting stage priority will be given to travelers going to higher risk countries.
+ECO, in conjunction with VCU Technology Services currently has a "travel laptop program."
+To request a travel laptop, please contact the Export Compliance office.

 If you plan to travel to Cuba, Iran, Sudan, North Korea or Sudan, contact the Export Compliance Program in advance of your travel.

 If you plan to travel to any destination with research data or technology other than a standard VCU laptop, contact the Export Compliance Program in advance of your travel.